iheb-draouil/shopy-science-submission/README.md

 # Requirements:
 - This setup requires an ubuntu 20.04
 - This application is developed using PHP 8.1.5.
+- Composer must be installed to the latest version to install the dependencies.
 - Docker must be installed if MySQL is not installed.

 # Setup the database: